mixxxdj/mixxx/source/chapters/library.rst

    RJ Ryan <rryan@mixxx.org>
    S.Brandt <s.brandt@mixxx.org>

-Mixxx automatically analyzes tracks the first time you load them in a deck, nevertheless it is recommended to have them analyzed before you play.
-The analysis takes up a lot of CPU power and might cause lags, things you won't have while performing.
+|ic_lib_prepare| Mixxx automatically analyzes tracks the first time you load
+them in a deck, nevertheless it is recommended to have them analyzed before you play.
+The analysis takes up a lot of CPU power and might cause lags, things you surely don't need while performing.

 The Analyze view allows to run :term:`BPM` and :term:`beatgrid` detection on certain tracks in advance.
 Waveforms will be generated as part of a